 The Group is subject to income taxes in several jurisdictions.
 Significant estimates are required in determining the provision for income taxes.
 There are many transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
-During the year, approximately RMB1,188,000 (2021: RMB31,001,000) of income tax was charged to profit or loss) based on the estimated profit from operations.
+During the year, approximately RMB15,075,000 of income tax was credited to profit or loss (2022: RMB1,188,000 of income tax was charged to profit or loss) based on the estimated profit or loss from operations.